Great Iowa Vacation Spots for Families

 Over 15,000 exotic plants burst through the dirt every spring at the Des Moines Botanical and Environmental Center.
 Excellent group tours will keep the entire family entertained.
 Also visit Pappajohn Sculpture Park, a four-and-a-half-acre, sculpture-filled park in the middle of downtown Des Moines.
 Admission is free.

 Other good Des Moines family reunion options include Adventureland Park, which has over 100 rides and attractions and includes admission to Adventure Bay, Iowa’s newest water park.
-The Science Center of Iowa and Blank IMAX Dome Theater provides interactive learning opportunities and a jaw-dropping IMAX experience: experiment with dry ice before discovering the Iowa skies in the planetarium.
+The Science Center of Iowa and Blank IMAX Dome Theater provide interactive learning opportunities and a jaw-dropping IMAX experience: experiment with dry ice before discovering the Iowa skies in the planetarium.
 Don’t visit the capital of Iowa without learning a little about the state’s largest industry.
-Just outside of Des Moines you’ll find Living History Farms.
+Just outside of Des Moines, you’ll find Living History Farms.
 Highlights include the 1850 working pioneer farm and Walnut Hill, the 1875 frontier village.

 Des Moines offers various sports and recreation options.
 Catch a glimpse of some rising stars at an Iowa Cubs game—the AAA affiliate of the Chicago Cubs.
 Test your luck at Prairie Meadows Racetrack and Casino, which offers plenty of gambling opportunities and live horse racing all summer long.